-Episode 2: Complexion and Undertone.
+Episode 2: Skin Tone and Undertone.

-The different undertones and complexions
+The different undertones and skin tones

-There are three main families of undertones:
+There are three main types of undertones:

 -

-Cool, with pink or blue tendencies.
+Cool, with hints of pink or blue.

 -

-Warm, with golden, yellow, or peach nuances.
+Warm, with golden, yellow, or peach tones.

 -

-Neutral, a subtle mix of both.
+Neutral, a subtle blend of both.

-💡 How to find out your undertone?
+💡 How do you determine your undertone?

-A few simple clues can guide you:
+A few simple clues can help you:

 -